boydjawun/AD-Lab-LLMNR-NTB-NS-Poisoning/README.md

 # Building AD Lab, LLMNR/NBT-NS Poisioning, and NTLMv2 Cracking w / Hashcat + JohnTheRipper
-I am performing LLMNR/NBT-NS Poisioning on a Vulnerable Active Directory server on VMWare.
-In this project I set up and configured the Kali Linux, Windows 11 iso, and Windows 2022 Server iso.
-First I will briefly go over the steps I used to set up the AD DS.
-Once I recieved the NTLMv2 hash I was unable to crack it due to a slew of possibilites, but the main goal for this project was achieved because I successfully captured the hash for the User I created while setting in the AD DS.
+I am conducting a demonstration of LLMNR/NBT-NS poisoning against a vulnerable Active Directory environment in a virtualized setting using VMware.
+For this project, I provisioned and configured virtual machines running Kali Linux, Windows 11, and Windows Server 2022.
+The setup process began with the installation and configuration of Active Directory Domain Services (AD DS) on the Windows Server 2022 instance.
+This included promoting the server to a domain controller and creating a test user account.
+Following the successful configuration of the AD environment, I executed the LLMNR/NBT-NS poisoning attack from the Kali Linux system.
+The attack successfully induced the target Windows 11 client to authenticate using NTLMv2, allowing me to capture the corresponding NTLMv2 hash for the previously created domain user.
+The primary objective of this project—demonstrating the feasibility of LLMNR/NBT-NS poisoning and successfully capturing an NTLMv2 hash in a controlled Active Directory environment—was achieved.
+This exercise highlights the risks associated with legacy name resolution protocols in Windows networks and underscores the importance of disabling LLMNR and NBT-NS where possible.

 # Prerequisites + Tools Used
 - VMware(Virtualization Software)